uzairshahidgithub/WiFi-Security-Honeypots-Network-Surveillance-Lab/README.md

 ---

-## Phase 3 — WEP Cracking (Legacy Protocol)
+## Phase 3: WEP Cracking (Legacy Protocol)

 ### Background

 WEP (Wired Equivalent Privacy, 1997) is cryptographically broken.
 Its RC4 keystream reuse vulnerability means sufficient IVs (Initialisation Vectors) in captured traffic allow statistical key recovery in minutes.
-No modern AP should use WEP — but legacy IoT devices, old routers and some industrial equipment still do.
+No modern AP should use WEP: but legacy IoT devices, old routers and some industrial equipment still do.

 **Why we teach it:** Understanding why WEP failed is prerequisite to understanding why WPA2-CCMP is designed the way it is.

-### Task 3.1 — Set Up WEP Target
+### Task 3.1: Set Up WEP Target

 If your router supports WEP mode, temporarily configure it.
 Otherwise use a virtualised AP: